LinuxUser255/LinkedIn_Apply/README.md

 - [x] Create module for testing sign in
 - [x] Create a module to test login and apply

-- [ ]  Create functionality to handle the submit apply pop-up.
+- [x]  Create functionality to handle the submit apply pop-up.
-	- [ ] Filling the three fields,
-	- [ ] selecting your resume,
-	- [ ] clicking submit application and
+	- [x] clicking Next (submit application) and
+	- [x] click review
-	- [ ] close the thank you for applying pop up, and repeat
+	- [ ] Modify test_apply.py to be re-run without repeating the login everytime

 - [ ] Integrate the four methods used to click the Easy Apply button into `linkedin.py`
   - [ ] _Do this using a nested function??_